 About ME

 I'm a fire ecologist interested in fire behaviour, pyrodiversity, and supporting Indigenous-led fire stewardship.
-In 2021, I began a jointly appointed Postdoctoral Fellowship at the University of British Columbia and The Bulkley Valley Research Centre.
+In 2023, I began a Pacific Institute for Climate Solutions funded postdoctoral position with The Centre for Wildfire Co-existence at The University of British Columbia.
 My research focuses on understanding historic fire activity and how fire suppression has eroded wildfire resiliency in subboreal forests in northwest British Columbia.

 After living in California and the Pacific Northwest for several years, I’ve recently returned to my roots in northwest British Columbia.
 I enjoy communicating my research findings through non-academic channels including magazines, radio, and blog posts.
 I'm equally divided in my love of the mountains and oceans and spend as much time as possible outside with my family.